 A specific Structure devoted to Technology Transfer and Valorisation of research coordinates and connects the Cnr activities as regards the following topics: marketing research; intellectual property rights protection management and enhancement through the setting up of new technological enterprises; design and implementation of the technology transfer processes.

-Cnr is partner of TTO CIRCLE sponsored by the Joint Research Centre of the European Commission.
+Cnr is partner of TTO CIRCLE sponsored by the JRC of the European Commission.
 This European network was established with the aim to bring together the major European public research organisations in order to play a collective role in driving changes to the Technology Transfer landscape in Europe.
-TTO is composed by leading European public research organisations (PROs), involving European technology transfer structures of the major national research institutions.
-They have agreed to join forces on Technology Transfer to boost innovation in Europe
+TTO is composed by leading European public research organisations (PROs), involving European technology transfer structures of the major national research institutions

 Mivoq (Mimic Voice Quest) is a spin-off company from Cnr.
 The company core business is the development of specific services in the field of information technology and particularly of text-To-Speech (TTS) technologies for any business